josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 We warmly welcome contributions to this open-source project!
 Whether you're here to report issues, propose enhancements, or contribute directly to the codebase, your help is greatly appreciated.

+For more details, refer to the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## Translations

 We currently support only a few languages, but we are open to adding more!
 If you'd like to help with translations,